jglathe/pingrange/README.md

 # pingrange
-Ping a 8bit range of IP adresses to find out which answer
+Ping an 8bit range of IP adresses to find out which answer